avecnavadita/QBASIC/README.md

 ### GOTO statement

-The GOTO statement branches to a specific line number or to the first statement after a specified label.
-In the example below the GOTO statement braches to the instruction after the "label1" label until the value of variable "x" is equal to 5.
+The `GOTO` statement branches to a specific line number or to the specified label (or bookmark).
+In the example below, the `GOTO` statement at the end branches the program to the beginning (after the "START" label).

 Example:

 ```
-start:
+START:

+PRINT "Please enter a number from 1 to 3 ONLY"

+PRINT

+'INPUT "Please enter a number"; num%

+rand! = RND * 3
+num% = INT(rand!)

+IF num% = 1 THEN
+    PRINT "It's number 1, Not badd"

+ELSEIF num% = 2 THEN
+    PRINT "Ooo, Nice shot anyway ;)"

+ELSEIF num% = 3 THEN
-PRINT "hi"
+    PRINT "It's number three"

+ELSE
+    PRINT "This number is not available, sorryyy :/"

+END IF

+INPUT "Press enter key to continue"; n
+CLS

-GOTO start
+GOTO START
 ```

 ### Random number generator

-RANDOMIZE initializes the random-number generator.
-RND returns a single-precision random number between 0 and 1.
+`RANDOMIZE TIMER` initializes the random-number generator. `RND` returns a single-precision random number between 0 and 1.

-The Microsoft Excel RND function returns a random number that is greater than or equal to 0 and less than 1.
-You can use the RND function in a formula to generate a random number within a range of values.
+The `RND * 6` statement returns a random number that is greater than or equal to 0 and less than 6.

 Example: